smwal/update-demo-dob/README.md

-# DOB Updater
+# Demo Student DOB Updater

-This Python script updates the Date of Birth (DOB) values in a CSV file based on the student's grade.
-It uses a grade-to-age mapping to calculate the expected birth year and adjusts the DOB accordingly.
+This Python script updates the Date of Birth (DOB) values in a Clever formatted CSV file based on the student's grade value.
+It uses a grade-to-age mapping based on the current year to calculate the expected birth year and adjusts the DOB accordingly.

 ## Prerequisites